EvHaus/ev-2019-06-16/README.md

 - [ ] If the mime type is spoofed or tampered with, no additional security checks are done before the file is stored.
 - [ ] All files that are stored are exposed on via a public static directory, they should be sandboxed and served via a CSP protected endpoint instead.
 - [ ] All files that are stored on disk should be encrypted.
+- [ ] Errors are returned as they are in some cases potentially revealing sensitive information such as file paths.
 - [ ] Logging and metrics should be captured for all API uses so we can perform audits of usage, identify which IP addresses are making requests and have the necessary troubleshooting information.

 ## Improvements